Jhgomez/StudyNotes/Android/compose.md

 * In fragments and activities we have the component lifecycle and also the view lifecycle, both are represented by an interface called `LifecycleOwner`, but a component's lifecycle can live longer than the view's lifecycle, the view's lifecycle is known as `viewLifecycleOwner`, the fragment's and activity's lifecycle starts with `onCreate` and ends with `onDestroy`, the view's lifecycle starts with `onCreateView` and ends with `onDestroyView`, in compose we still have the fragments or activity's lifecycle but there is no view lifecycle, either a composable is part of the compositon or not, that's its lifecycle, and in compose we can interact with it's host component lifecycle with the following side effects

+* **UI tree**, and **UI hierarchy**: Although they might be used interchangeably in other guides, they have different meanings:
+          * The Composition is the record of the call graph of composable functions.
+          * The UI tree or UI hierarchy is the tree of LayoutNode constructed, updated, and maintained by the composition process.